Harlow Writers

 He created and edits the Workshop website.

-A collection of Peter's amusing and off-beat stories is available from
+A selection of some of Peter's amusing and off-beat stories is available from

 Amazon.co.uk /books /I Killed an Angel.